 Investing in real estate has grown in popularity over the last decade.
 With more visibility in the real estate investing community, competition has increased as well.
 It is now more important than ever to separate yourself from the competition.
-That said, there is one thing at the top of everyones’ mind, especially when it comes to gaining an edge: becoming a licensed real estate agent.
+That said, there is one thing at the top of everyone’s mind, especially when it comes to gaining an edge: becoming a licensed real estate agent.

 In deciding whether or not to obtain a real estate license as an investor, the real question isn’t if it will help your efforts, but rather if it would be worth it.
-If for nothing else, becoming a licensed agent can’t hurt your real estate investing prospects.
-It is important to note, however, that becoming a licensed real estate agent will require a bit of an investment on your behalf; therein lies the dilemma most people are confronted with.
+Becoming a licensed agent can’t hurt your real estate investing prospects.
+However, it is important to note that becoming a licensed real estate agent will require a bit of an investment on your behalf; therein lies the dilemma most people face.
 Is the amount of time and money you will need to invest in becoming licensed worth more than simply working with agents on future projects?

 In short, becoming a licensed real estate agent can help you as an investor, but so can simply working with a qualified agent.
-It is up to you to determine which situation best suites your needs.
+It is up to you to determine which situation best suits your needs.
 If you are short on time, perhaps working with an agent is best for you.
 If you want to make a little extra money in commissions, consider getting licensed.

 Not surprisingly, becoming a licensed real estate agent isn’t free, nor is it void of commitment obligations.
 While the criteria for obtaining a real estate license can vary between state lines, you can expect licensing laws to enforce upfront fees and periodic renewals.